c-phillips99/School/Machine Learning/README.md

 # Machine Learning

-These are various exercises and programs that I made during my Machine Learning course.
+These are various programs that I made during my Machine Learning course.